I could laugh and play

 Germany 1994

-While Two-Faced initially seems to carry many of Tankard's trademark characteristics, it is also slightly different from all the previous releases.
-The feel of this one is notably more serious and angry than before, and there is more variety and tempo changes than you might expect from a typical Tankard album.
-The sharp guitar sound is still something one can recognize almost instantly, and many tracks are similar to what the band had done before.
-Some lack of the usual happy spirit that is so evident on the earlier releases makes this music sound somewhat more average and not so uplifting although by no means really bad either.
-Also, while the more varied tracks have their moments, too, this album clearly proves that constantly fast thrashers are what Tankard does best, formulaic or not.
-Some deviation from traditions put aside, Two-Faced is still a fair pick for anyone who enjoys Tankard's style.
+While Two-Faced initially seems to possess many of Tankard's trademark characteristics, it also differs from the previous releases to a small degree.
+Lyrics are generally more serious than before, and there is a bit more variety in tempos than you might expect from a typical Tankard album.
+It is still easy to recognize the sharp guitar sound almost instantly, and most tracks remain similar to the band's past works.
+Some lack of the usual happy spirit can make this release sound somewhat more average and not so uplifting though by no means bad.
+Also, while certain more varied tracks have their moments, too, this album clearly proves that constantly fast thrashers are the band's strongest area, formulaic or not.
+Some deviation from traditions put aside, Two-Faced is a fair pick for anyone who enjoys Tankard's style.

 TANKARD - The Tankard